epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/task_A_results.md

 We did not expect this since the authors provide evidence that households selected in the treatment and control groups are similar in all control variables.

 We notice that the results of logistic regressions are not bad as well (all models have an accuracy above 0.8) considering that chance accuracy is 0.51.
-The fact that the logistic regression classifier still performs poorly compared to the random forest and XGBoost classifiers suggests that the relationship between the variables and the treatment/control target is substantially non-linear.
+The fact that the logistic regression classifier still performs poorly compared to the random forest and XGBoost classifiers suggests that the relationship between the variables and the log odds of the treatment/control target is substantially non-linear.

 Let's look at the distribution of the features that are considered the most important according to our classifiers.